 “If they want to ruin your day, they simply park your vehicle.
 It will take a lot of money from you to ‘bail yourself,” the driver who was not keen at giving out his name, said.

-Only very few issue tickets.
+Findings show that only very few agberos issue tickets.
 Even when they do, they issue tickets with face values of N300-N400 but collect N2000 or more.

 In Lagos Island East LCDA, agberos issue two tickets of N300 face value to tricyclists but collect N1800-N2200 each day.